-Upon request, the Commissioner could permit a licensee, the person, or group of persons acting in concert to submit some or all information required by the Commissioner without using the NMLS.
+Upon request, the Commissioner would be able to permit a licensee, the person, or group of persons acting in concert to submit some or all information required by the Commissioner without using the NMLS.

 The required application would include all required information for any new key individuals who have not previously completed the requirements of the application.